ec500-software-engineering/project-19_skin-cancer-detection/README.md

 - Find an Implemented AI model.
 - Find dataset to train the AI model.
 - Find the API to provide the doctor information.

+## Technologies to be used
+- Tensorflow: Use For Machine Learning
+- Kaggle: Find the dataset to use
+- Kivy：open source Python library for developing mobile apps